How Much Does it Really Cost to Have and Raise Kids in Australia?

 For a full guide on ways to reduce these expenses, check out how to afford school expenses.

-Also, be sure you are teaching your kids about finances to help set them up for their future.
+Also, bteach your kids about finances to help set them up for their future.

 Entertainment

-We’ve kept some free entertainment such as the beach, hiking, snorkelling etc.
+Free entertainment such as the beach, hiking, snorkelling etc is great with older kids though.

-We also love to travel as a family but you can travel for free or super cheap and even make money by travelling as a family, both of which we do.
+We love to travel as a family and do it through finding travel for free or super cheap and even making money by travelling as a family.

 Look for Freebies